BeanVortex/BitKip/README.md

 - [x] Change download speed while download is in progress
 - [x] Ability to turn off/sleep pc after a single download is done
 - [x] Ability to limit download speed
-- [x] Ability to change startup
+- [x] Ability to change startup settings
 - [x] Ability to limit download bytes. let's say you want to download 2GB of a 4GB file
-- [x] Ability to break links to chunks and download each chunk in a thread for maximum download speed
+- [x] Ability to break links into chunks and download each chunk in single thread for maximum download speed
 - [x] Track and control download progress and state
 - [x] Search downloads
 - [x] Move downloads to another path